dontrushdoitfast/project_bumblebee/Modules/Offset Attenuverter/oa_build_guide.md

 1. Set up your breadboard with +/- 12V.
 2. Place the TL072.
 Connect Power (Pin 8 = +12V, Pin 4 = -12V).
 3. Build the Offset section first: One Op-amp configured as a voltage follower or summer for the pot wiper.
 Check it swings +/- 10V (approx).
 4. Add the Input stage.
-Verify you can invert a signal (use an LFO or steady DC voltage to test).
+Verify you can invert a signal.
+5.  **Repeat**: Build the second channel on the breadboard to verify the TL074 pinout (14 pins is busier than 8!).

 #### Phase 2: Stripboard Assembly
 1.  **Layout**: Plan your stripboard.
 Ensure the IC is centrally located.